JoseBCN91/Portfolio/README.md

 # Jose Antonio Peña, PhD in Physics

 ## Introduction
 Hi there!
-I'm Jose Antonio Peña, a physicist with a PhD from the Université Grenoble Alpes.
-I received my BsC in Nanotechnology from the University of Barcelona.
+I'm Jose Antonio Peña, a physicist with a PhD from the Université Grenoble Alpes and a BsC in Nanotechnology from the University of Barcelona.
 With 5 years of experience as a researcher, I have honed my skills in data analysis using Matlab and Python, as well as utilizing various software and tools such as OriginPro, Mumax3 via Google Cloud, Igor, and ImageJ.

 ## Projects